Kirkstall Forge: Butler family

-It was under Edmund that innovation and investment returned to Kirkstall Forge and by 1892 the company had produced bright steel bars that were the first to be produced commercially in the UK and were an immediate success.
+It was under Ambrose Edmund that innovation and investment returned to Kirkstall Forge and by 1892 the company had produced bright steel bars that were the first to be produced commercially in the UK and were an immediate success.
 The bright steel bar production consolidated the firm's recovery in the face of a worldwide decline in wrought iron which affected its key markets in railway products.
-Edmund became Lord Mayor of Leeds from 1901 to 1902.
+Ambrose Edmund became Lord Mayor of Leeds from 1901 to 1902.

 During the First World War, forging was stopped, allowing the business to concentrate on axle production.
 During the Second World War, production expanded to meet the demand for military vehicles, and the site was camouflaged to reduce the risk of bombing raids.
 During World War II, many bombing raids were carried out along the Aire Valley.

 In 1964, Kirkstall Forge bought the Regent Axle company based in Burnley to expand its gear machining capabilities.
 In 1974, Kirkstall Forge Engineering was bought by GKN.

 In 1995 the business was taken over by the Dana corporation (Dana Spicer Europe Ltd), who over the following 6 years transferred production overseas, and closed the works, making 1500 staff redundant.

 The site was then bought by Commercial Estates Group in 2005 and planning permission was granted for outline planning on 20 July 2007.
 In April 2011, Commercial Estates Group applied for an extension of the planning permission granted.